tie-set/stadle_docs/docs/quickstart.rst

   pip install --index-url http://3.110.171.230:8080 stadle_client --trusted-host 3.110.171.230 --extra-index-url https://pypi.org/simple

-STEP 3: Run STADLE Example Codes
+STEP 3: Run Local STADLE ML Example Codes
 ******************************************

-You can quickly test to run and connect any sample applications from our `STADLE examples`_.
+You can quickly test to run and connect any sample applications from our `STADLE examples`_ about local ML processes.
-To do so, just download the stadle example codes from our repo.
+To do so, just download the local example codes from the repo.

 .. _STADLE examples: https://github.com/tie-set/stadle_examples